Quantum generative model on bicycle-sharing system and an application: Numerical Experiments and Simulation

 \subsection{Prediction and Validation of Dynamics and Correlations}

-Given the trained circuit, we generate multi-dimensional sample paths by iterating $t=0\to16$ and measuring all target qubits simultaneously at each $t$.
-Each outcome $J_{d,t}\in\{0,1\}$ is mapped back to the representative increment $A_{dt}(J_{d,t})$, and daily trajectories are reconstructed by running Eq. (\ref{stoc}).
+Given the trained circuit, we generate multi-dimensional sample paths by iterating $t=1\to16$ and measuring all target qubits simultaneously at each $t$.
+Each outcome $n_{d,t}\in\{0,1\}$ is mapped back to the representative increment $A_{d,t}(n_{d,t})$, and daily trajectories are reconstructed by running Eq. (\ref{stoc}).
 We repeat this procedure to obtain many sample paths and use their averages or distributions for validation.
+Figure \ref{fig:4_2} sketched how to obtain a sample path.

+We use all the prepared 21 weekdays data as training data, and verified whether the sample paths generated by trained model capture the characteristics of real data by comparing outputs of the model with the training data itself.

 Figure~\ref{fig:4_3} compares the average of 1000 quantum-generated sample paths (orange) against the average of 21-day actual data (blue) for each group.
 The trained model captures the characteristic daily trends across all groups, consistent with the KL-fitting term in Eq.~(\ref{eq:cost_func}).
+We quantify this fitness by mean absolute error~(MAE) and list the result, $MAE=4.8$, in Table \ref{table:correlation coefficient comparison}.
+In our study, MAE means the absolute error between sample paths and actual data normalized per port and time, formulated as follows.

+where $\bar{x}^m(d,t)$ and $\bar{x}^a(d,t)$ are the average values of sample paths and actual time-series data at data point of port $d$ and time $t$. $D$ is the total number of port groups and $G$ is the total number of time grids.

 We use the deviations of hourly increments and evaluate empirical correlations to assess whether inter-port dependencies are reproduced.

-As shown in Fig.~\ref{fig:4_5}, the scatter plots and the reported correlation coefficients demonstrate that the quantum-generated data recover the qualitative patterns of the real data (negative Residential–Office correlation due to commuting flow and weak Office–Others correlation), aligning with the correlation term in Eq.~(\ref{eq:cost_func}) computed via Eqs.~(\ref{eq:actual_corr}) and~(\ref{eq:quantum_corr}).
+Table \ref{table:correlation coefficient comparison} summarize the comparison of correlation coefficient between model and actual.
+In this table, the column with the label ``$\alpha\equiv1$'' shows the model output under the setting $\alpha\equiv1$, demonstrating that the quantum-generated data recover the qualitative patterns of the real data (negative \textit{Residential}~/~\textit{Office} and \textit{Others}~/~\textit{Residential} correlation due to commuting flow and weak correlations in the afternoon), aligning with the correlation term in Eq.~(\ref{eq:cost_func}) computed via Eqs.~(\ref{eq:actual_corr}) and~(\ref{eq:quantum_corr}).
+It is noteworthy that the model recovers the time-dependent correlation structure.

+The cost curve in Fig.~\ref{fig:4_6} demonstrates sufficient convergence, but whether the trained model is stable needs to be verified.
+The verification is shown in Appendix \ref{App:Model Stability}.